 YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP WITH YOUR MORTGAGE REPAYMENTS.

-To get a better mortgage rate - when you come to the end of your current mortgage term, you're transferred to the lender's standard variable rate (SVR) which is usually higher than any mortgage deals they have
+Get a better mortgage rate - When you come to the end of your current mortgage term, you're transferred to the lender's standard variable rate (SVR) which is usually higher than any mortgage deals they have

-To borrow more - either when moving home to a more expensive property or as an alternative to a personal loan
+Borrow more money - You may wish to remortgage to release equity when moving home to a more expensive property or as an alternative to a personal loan

-To enjoy more flexible terms - you may want to take advantage of options such as overpaying your mortgage, taking a payment holiday or offsetting your interest with an offset mortgage
+Enjoy more flexible terms - You may want to take advantage of options offered by a different lender such as overpaying your mortgage, taking a payment holiday or offsetting your interest with an offset mortgage

-To benefit from your equity - If the equity you hold in your property has increased, either due to increased property value or repaying some of your loan, you may be able to take advantage of a lower loan-to-value (LTV) deal – Lower LTV mortgages usually come with better mortgage rates.
+Benefit from a lower loan-to-value deal - If the equity you hold in your property has increased, either due to increased property value or repaying some of your loan, you may be able to take advantage of a lower loan-to-value (LTV) deal – which will likely come with better mortgage rates

-If you want to switch before your existing deal ends, make sure you're aware of what fees will apply to remortgage early and check that the savings you'll make justify the cost.
+If you’re keen to switch sooner, before your existing deal ends, make sure you're aware of what fees will apply to remortgage early and check that the savings you'll make justify the cost.
 It can be worth consulting a fee free mortgage broker in this situation so you understand all your options.

-The ERCs are high – unless you’re on an SVR, the chances are you'd have to pay to leave your mortgage deal.
-Early repayment charges can be high, so in many cases it may be better to wait out the deal's end date
+The ERCs are high – Unless you’re on an SVR, the chances are you'd have to pay to leave your mortgage deal.
+Early repayment charges can be high, so in many cases it may be better to wait until the fixed-rate deal comes to an end

-A change in financial circumstances - If your financial circumstances or credit score have declined, it may not be possible to meet new lender requirements - especially if rates have also risen since you took out your original mortgage
+Your financial circumstances have changed - If your financial circumstances or credit score have declined, it may not be possible to meet new lender requirements - especially if rates have also risen since you took out your original mortgage.
+In this case, you might find a product transfer (changing mortgage deals with your existing lender) more suitable

 Your property has fallen in value – If your property's value has reduced since you bought it, the LTV (loan to value) of your borrowing may have risen

-You have a small mortgage balance – if you owe less than £50,000 on your mortgage, switching to a new lender won’t necessarily be beneficial.
-The costs of a remortgage deal will likely to cancel out any savings at this point in your mortgage term.
+You have a small mortgage balance – If you owe less than £50,000 on your mortgage, switching to a new lender won’t necessarily be beneficial.
+The costs of a remortgage deal will likely cancel out any savings

-A product transfer is typically easier and cheaper to arrange, so make sure your current lender can’t offer you a more competitive deal before you settle on switching mortgage lenders
+You would prefer a cheaper and more straightforward option - A product transfer is typically easier and cheaper to arrange, so you may wish to explore changing mortgage deals with your current lender before settling on switching mortgage providers

 When you're considering switching mortgages, timing is the most important factor.
-Your current circumstances will determine which deals are available to you, and therefore how much you could save.”Kellie Steed, Mortgage Content Writer
+Your current circumstances will determine which deals are available to you, and therefore how much you could save. ”Laura Hamilton, Mortgage Expert

 There are a number of fees involved with remortgaging your property, namely: